yesinteractive/kong-map/README.md

 #### Cluster View ####
 Allows an admin to view a dynamic map of their Kong API Gateway clusters and visually see relationships between Workspaces (for Kong Enterprise), Services, Routes (Endpoints), and Plugins (Policies).
+Cluster view can also be used to see configuration of the proxy plane of your Kong for Kubernetes Ingress Controller.
 Clicking on any entity displays details of the entity and related links.
 Plugins can be toggled from view.

 ![alt text](https://github.com/yesinteractive/kong-map/blob/main/screenshots/kongmap-home.png?raw=true "kongmap")